 Answer: Topping a tree is one of the most destructive “tree trimming” practices that exists today.
 Tree topping does irreparable damage to the structure of the tree.
 Often times trees die shortly after they are topped due to “defoliation”.
-And of those that live, they are forever wrought with decay and weak limb attachments due to the prolific growth of suckers (epicormic sprouts).
+Of those that live, they are forever wrought with decay and weak limb attachments due to the prolific growth of suckers (epicormic sprouts).
 The trees become incredibly susceptible to inclement weather after being topped.
 We find this is ironic since the homeowners chief concern in requesting tree pruning is often fear of what will happen to their trees in a storm.
 Topping the tree only makes it more dangerous.

 Unfortunately, it is a rampant “standard procedure” for many tree services, especially in the Southeast.
 There have been numerous studies done that support this fact.
 The only question that remains among true arborists, is why do tree services still top trees?